Stacie Orrico: Influences

 When asked about her influences, she responded: "All of my influences are very soulful musicians – my favorite artist is Lauryn Hill, and I've always loved Whitney Houston, Mariah Carey and Ella Fitzgerald – and I wanted to explore that direction more."
-She said when she was young, she listened to Nina Simone, Crystal Lewis, Monica and Destiny's Child.
+She said when she was young, she listened to Alicia Keys, Monica and Destiny's Child.

-Her other musical influences include Celine Dion, Billie Holiday, Sarah Vaughan and Toni Braxton.
+Her other musical influences include Christina Aguilera, Billie Holiday, Sarah Vaughan and Toni Braxton.

 Personal life

 In March 2007, Orrico traveled to South Africa as a volunteer with Cross-Cultural Solutions to help children with HIV/AIDS.

 After several years of dating, Orrico married actor Isaiah Johnson in July 2016.
 As of 2022, Orrico and Johnson have a son and a daughter.